Robin Scorpio: 2004–2021

 On August 5, 2014, Patrick runs into Robin at the Crichton-Clark Clinic.
 He was there with Sam Morgan looking for answers on a former patient, Nina Clay (Michelle Stafford).
 Robin tells him that she can't leave the clinic.
 Patrick then see a cryogenic chamber, and he asks if Jason is in there.
 Robin says that it is Stavros Cassadine, and that Jason is not there.
 She tells Patrick that Jason's organs were failing, and he soon died.
 Patrick then leaves after Robin says her work is more important than her family.
 Victor Cassadine later comes to the lab on August 7, 2014.
 He tells Robin that he hopes Patrick doesn't find out about Jason.
 It is confirmed that Jason indeed alive, and Robin lied to Patrick.
 Victor reveals he asked Rafe Kovich, Jr. (Jimmy Deshler) to run Patrick and Emma off the road as a warning to Robin, showing he's holding her hostage.
 The accident ultimately led to the death of Patrick's son, Gabriel.
 Robin last appears talking to Jason in the cryogenic chamber.
 At the clinic, Victor orders Robin to use her new concoction on Jason.
 But she prefers using it on his relatives, Helena Cassadine or Stavros Cassadine instead.
 Victor refuses, and orders her to try it on Jason first to see if he wakes up or not, before trying it on the Cassadines.
 Victor calls in his goons to hold back Robin while he tries her new formula on Jason by injecting him with the serum.
 Robin asks Victor to let her and Jason leave after her formula works and Jason moves his hand, but Victor has other plans for Jason and gets his goons to throw Robin out, betraying her by telling her he doesn't need her anymore as her work is done and he's planning to keep Jason.
 After the goons take Robin out, Jason commences to rise from the chamber.

+Reception

+In 2023, Charlie Mason from Soaps She Knows placed Robin at #15 on his ranked list of General Hospital’s 40+ Greatest Characters of All Time, commenting that "Anna and Robert’s daughter is an inspiration, a cute kid who absorbed the blows that life dealt her — and there have been many! — to emerge on the other side a grown woman who is kindhearted, open-minded and far tougher than her warm smile might suggest."
+In 2024, Mason also placed Robin 33rd on his ranked list of Soaps' 40 Most Iconic Characters of All Time, writing, "Over the course of more than 30 years, we watched Kimberly McCullough grow up before our eyes and her character grow into a heroine for the ages".